Creating a Transition

 A Transition has four properties:

-- Trigger is the interaction that will start the Transition
+- On specifies the type of interaction that will trigger the Transition

 - Target is the layer that will be transitioned to, or "Back to Previous"

 - Animate controls the type of animation you want to transition with

 Any event can trigger a Transition.
 Depending on the element, or component, you are working with, you will notice varying triggers.

 A Frame has four triggers, each responding to different pointer actions:

 The Appear trigger is fired the moment your Screen is displayed in the Preview.
 This trigger is mostly useful in tandem with the Delay property (read more about this prop below).